-The National Commissioning Data Repository (NCDR) Reference Library holds definitions of all data elements held on the NCDR.
-The NCDR is the pseudonymised patient-level data repository managed by the NHS England team Data Services for Commissioners.
-It is designed to deliver consistent data processing, linkage and reporting services, mainly for the use of NHS England analytical teams in order to aid in the delivery of a wide range of projects, including the Five Year Forward View.
+The National Commissioning Data Repository (NCDR) Reference Library holds definitions of all data items held on the NCDR.
+The NCDR is the pseudonymised patient-level data repository managed by the NHS England team Data Services.
+It is designed to deliver consistent data processing, linkage and reporting services, mainly for the use of NHS England analytical teams in order to aid in the delivery of a wide range of projects, including the Long Term Plan.

 If you would like any further information, want to be involved with developing further content or wish to provide us with feedback, please contact us.

-This contains definitions of all databases and tables within the NCDR, along with detailed descriptions of all data elements.
-This has been done so analysts can be assured that the data elements they use in their analyses are correct, both in how they are derived by the NCDR team and how they are used by the analysts themselves.
+This contains definitions of all databases and tables within the NCDR, along with detailed descriptions of all data items.
+This is to assure analysts that the data items they use in their analyses are correct, both in how they are derived by the NCDR team and how they are used by the analysts themselves.

 Useful if you need to understand the specific contents of a table or database.

-Useful if you are looking for a specific data element and don’t know where to find it.
+Useful if you are looking for a specific data item and don’t know where to find it.